-According to the Environmental Protection Agency (EPA), in 2018 the United States generated nearly 5 pounds of trash per person each day.
+Tens of thousands of pounds of trash get thrown away every day.
+According to the Environmental Protection Agency (EPA), the United States generated nearly 5 pounds of trash per person each day in 2018 (the most recent data available).
 That resulted in a total of 292.4 million tons of solid waste that year.

-What Happens to Trash?
+What happens to trash?

-The EPA’s 2018 report showed that approximately 69 million tons of garbage were recycled that year.
+The Environmental Protection Agency (EPA) estimates that around 75% of all waste is recyclable.
 Recycling is a preferred option for waste diversion because this reduces loads sent to landfills and conserves resources.

 Composting, which is technically a decomposition process, is something that organically happens in nature.
 For example, leaves that fall in the forest eventually decompose and are absorbed into the earth.
 During commercial composting, this process is sped up through human intervention by providing food scraps and landscape clippings among other things to create the ideal heat and moisture conditions in which to decompose quickly.

 There are several different types of composting operations, including what is considered small-scale composting, such as a home composting bin, and large-scale composting, such as what occurs at a local composting facility.